 The truth is, more women were historically investigated, tortured, and executed for witchcraft than men.
 But why?

-Here are a few of their reasons and quotations of academic authorities given in the book-
+Here are a few of the reasons and quotations of academic authorities given in the witch-hunting handbook-

 Learned men say that women “know no moderation in goodness or vice.”